fernando-mc/redmondpython.com/content/day_one_lesson.md

     print("brother is older")
 ~~~

-You don't have to have an `else` block, if you don't need it.
+You don't have to have an `else` block if you don't need it.
 That just means there isn't default code to execute when none of the `if` or `elif`conditions are `True`:

 ~~~
 color = "orange"